CCrawford7/hyperscribe/DEV_GUIDE.md

    Replace the `chrome.storage.local` calls with `chrome.storage.sync` (or add a migration setting) if cross-device syncing becomes important.

 4. **Keyboard Shortcuts and Commands**
-   Expand `manifest.json` with the `"commands"` section to add keyboard accelerators for copy/download/dark mode.
+   Expand `manifest.json` with the `"commands"` section to add keyboard accelerators for copy/download/theme cycling.
 The background service worker can relay commands to an open popup via `chrome.runtime.sendMessage`.

 5. **Tests and Tooling**
    For unit-level validation, consider adding Jest or Vitest with jsdom to exercise the modules in isolation.
 Keep test files outside the packed extension (e.g., under a sibling `tests/` directory).